desmos-labs/desmjs/docs/docs/02-desmjs/02-fetch-data.md

 ## Examples

-Here are some example that showcase how to query data from the chain.
+Here are some examples that showcase how to query data from the chain.

 ### Fetch a Desmos profile